gspiga/gspiga.github.io/_posts/2024-02-21-data-splitting.md

 ![Visualizing the data splitting process](https://github.com/gspiga/gspiga.github.io/blob/master/assets/images/ML_dataset_training_validation_test_sets.png?raw=true)

-Now you should have a solid grasp of the advantage of splitting your data for model building.
+Now, you have a solid grasp of the advantage of splitting your data for model building.
 Questions/Feedback?
 Feel free to reach out!